William Ferrers, 5th Baron Ferrers of Groby

-William Ferrers, 5th Baron Ferrers of Groby (1372–1445) was an English baron in the late middle ages.
+William Ferrers, 5th Baron Ferrers of Groby (1372–1445) was an English baron in the Late Middle Ages.
 He was an important figure in Leicestershire society and took part in most of the royal commissions that were held there.
-He was also active at a national level and earlier in his career he took part in some of the crises in the reigns of both King Richard II and Henry IV.
-However, he supported the Lancastrian regime under Henry V and acted as a councillor to that King's baby son when the latter inherited the throne at the age of six months.
+He was also active at a national level and earlier in his career he took part in some of the crises in the reigns of both kings Richard II and Henry IV.
+However, he supported the Lancastrian regime under Henry V and acted as a councillor to that king's baby son when the latter inherited the throne at the age of six months.
 Ferrers was married three times, twice to daughters of the peerage.
 Because his eldest son died before him, the Ferrers barony descended to his granddaughter's husband.
-Thus, when William Ferrers died, the Ferrers line, which had begun in England with the Norman conquest, after which they were first granted lands in Leicestershire came to an end.
+Thus, when William Ferrers died, the Ferrers line, which had begun in England with the Norman Conquest, after which they were first granted lands in Leicestershire came to an end.

 Early years and inheritance

 Ferrers was born at Hoo, Bedfordshire, and baptised there on the same day, 25 April 1372.
 He was the only son and heir of Henry Ferrers, 4th Baron Ferrers of Groby and his wife, Jean, daughter of Sir Thomas Hoo of Luton Hoo.
 The bulk of the Ferrers' family landholding was in Leicestershire.
-In May 1394, Ferrers turned 21- the age of majority- and, on paying homage to King Richard II, received livery of his inheritance, the King's escheator taking his fealty in Warwickshire and Leicestershire.
+In May 1394, Ferrers turned 21—the age of majority—and, on paying homage to King Richard II, received livery of his inheritance, the king's escheator taking his fealty in Warwickshire and Leicestershire.
 By July he had received his mother's dower lands, including the knight's fees and advowsons, and the following year he had received livery of manors in Suffolk.